networkoptix/nx_open/vms/server/nx_video_source_sdk/files/readme.md

 ```

 ATTENTION: The Qt library should be available to cmake, and its version should be the same as the
-one that comes with the Server (see Server installation files), otherwise an unpredictable behavior
+one that comes with the Server (see the installed Server files), otherwise an unpredictable
-may take place.
-If cmake cannot find Qt, add the following arg to a build_samples* script (will be
+behavior may take place.
+If cmake cannot find Qt, add the following arg to a build_samples* script
-passed to cmake):
+(will be passed to cmake):
 ```
 # Windows:
 # Note the quotes - otherwise, .bat interpreter will split the arg into two by "=".